 - Maintain the ethic from top to bottom of the business chain.

-- Estimate the operational amount require and maintain a surplus to meet the unexpected demand.
+- Estimate the operational amount required and maintain a surplus to meet the unexpected demand.

-- Keep an update on market trends what proximate change require to meet the demand.
+- Keep updated on market trends and what proximate changes are required to meet the demand.

 - Supervising department managers and quality reviews.

 - Align different opinions and shape them into a strong plan.

-- Ensure that the company adheres to ethical practice.
+- Ensure that the company adheres to ethical practices.

 - Formulate different sets of policies to run an organization and adhere to it.

-- Managing their direct reports, with hire/fire capabilities.
+- They are managing their direct reports with hire/fire capabilities.

 - Develop, then manage policies and programs to obtain the company’s mission.

-Managing directors fuel the businesses through their years of experience and leadership that helps to systematize the workflow, manage the budgets and regulate the expenses.
-More occasionally, being a face of the company they travel far to meet the business need, attain meetings or give speeches to other boards, regional executives or the media.
-The managing is also responsible for research and development programs that will help cater to new businesses with new technology.
+Managing directors fuel businesses through years of experience and leadership, which helps systematize the workflow, manage budgets, and regulate expenses.
+More occasionally, being the face of the company, they travel far to meet the business need, attend meetings or give speeches to other boards, regional executives, or the media.
+The manager is also responsible for research and development programs that will help cater to new businesses with new technology.

 Managing Directors involve themselves as such:

 - Directing company resources.

-- Insist coworkers and subordinates and mediating into issues.
+- Insist coworkers and subordinates and mediate into issues.